rosedu/lif/README.md

 ===
 We are using [shetsee.js](http://github.com/jlord/sheetsee.js) to make the public site display stats for every LIF for which we had tables.

 The basic idea is simple.
-Store the data in a Google spreadsheet, use sheetsee.js do have a nice display of statistics.
+Store the data in a Google spreadsheet, use sheetsee.js to have a nice display of statistics.

 **Note**: Use `git clone --recursive` to also clone the shetsee.js repo.